mmistakes/minimal-mistakes/_posts/2018-01-17-mail-analysis.md

 ### Who do I communicate with?

 It is interesting to see who I communicate with the most.
-A simple way to do this is to just sort by the value counts of the email adresses.
+A simple way to do this is to just sort by the value counts of the email addresses.
 Of course this only received emails since we are not tackling the problem of sorting out multiple recipients here.
 Nonetheless, this is a good proxy.

 ```python